YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Lines of the form rec#... indicate the record number in the relinkctl file.
 Each relinkctl file can store a maximum of 1,000,000 records, i.e., the maximum number of routines in a directory with auto-relink enabled is one million.
 Each record stores a routine name (rtnname:), the current cycle for this object file record entry (cycle:) which gets bumped on every ZLINK or ZRUPDATE command, the hash of the object file last loaded for this routine name (objhash:), the number of different versions of object files loaded in the Rtnobj shared memory segments with this routine name (numvers:), the total byte-length of the one or more versions of object files currently loaded with this routine name (objlen:), the total length used up in shared memory for these object files where YottaDB allocates each object file a rounded-up perfect 2-power block of memory (shmlen:).

 Given a relinkctl file name, one can find the corresponding directory path using the Unix "strings" command on the Relinkctl file.
-For example, "strings /tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002", corresponding to the above MUPIP RCTLDUMP output example, would output "/obj" the corresponding directory name.
+For example, :code:`strings /tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002`, corresponding to the above MUPIP RCTLDUMP output example, would output :code:`/obj` the corresponding directory name.

 Example: